burcukolcak/sicss-rutgers-twitter-summer2021/README.md

 This repo contains teaching materials for Rutgers-SICSS 2021 on collecting Twitter data for social science research.

-Here you can find slides and tutorials used throughout the workshop.
+Here you can find slides and the tutorial used throughout the workshop.